 37.12.2 Dynamic Unavailability Operation (DUO) mode

-.A DUO non-AP STA that is operating in the DUO mode and that is a TXOP responder may indicate, in a response Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per-AID TID Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.8.6 (Multi-STA BlockAck variant)).
+Given receipt of an MLME-UNAVAILABILITY- DUO.request primitive, a DUO non-AP STA that is operating in the DUO mode and that is a TXOP responder may indicate, in a response Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per-AID TID Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.8.6 (Multi-STA BlockAck variant)).

-A DUO non-AP STA that is operating in the DUO mode and that is a TXOP holder may indicate in a BSRP Trigger frame whether the non-AP STA will be unavailable after a specific point in time, and, if known, for how long, by including a TBD User Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.22 (Trigger frame format)).
+Given receipt of an MLME-UNAVAILABILITY- DUO.request primitive, a DUO non-AP STA that is operating in the DUO mode and that is a TXOP holder may indicate in a BSRP Trigger frame whether the non-AP STA will be unavailable after a specific point in time, and, if known, for how long, by including a TBD User Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.22 (Trigger frame format)).
 The DUO non-AP STA may transmit this BSRP Trigger frame only if certain TBD conditions are true.
 The response frame to such a BSRP Trigger frame is a Multi-STA BlockAck frame in non-HT (duplicate) PPDU format.

+Parameters of the MLME-UNAVAILABILITY-DUO.request primitive shall include start time and duration (if known) (see 9.3.1.22 (Trigger frame format) and 9.3.1.8.6 (Multi-STA BlockAck variant)) and may include direction (transmit / receive / both), priority information, and identification of the circumstances, if any, under which the unavailability is deferrable and including expiry information.

 TGbn editor: add the following as new subclause after 37.12.5

+37.12.5a SME Informational Interface

+For the SME of a STA in a device performing a PUO session or is operating in DUO mode (or equivalent) on another collocated wireless interface, the STA may report its own activity via the MLME-UNAVAILABILITY-NOTIFY.indication primitive.
+Parameters of the primitive shall include start time and duration (if known) (see 9.3.1.22 (Trigger frame format) and 9.3.1.8.6 (Multi-STA BlockAck variant)) and may include identifier, operator (add / change / delete), direction (transmit / receive / both), period (if periodic), priority information, expiry information, identification of the circumstances, if any, under which the unavailability is deferrable and including expiry information, and parameters related to limited operation mode.